 Support Services for Military and Veterans

-There is a wonderful learning and recreation center created specifically for veteran and military students.
-The Veterans Center is located in room 702 in Libermann Hall.
+A learning and recreation center created specifically for veteran and military students.
+The Veterans Center is located in 1M (the Fifth Ave side) Libermann Hall.
 This is your personal space to gather some R&R. The concept of the Center is simple: stop by to power down, crack the books or spend some time with fellow veterans.

 Student Veterans of America (SVA)

-Today's veterans face numerous obstacles in their path of attaining a college degree.
-These challenges range from a missing sense of camaraderie to feeling like an outsider amongst 18 year old traditional students to a lack of understanding by university faculty.
+Today's veterans face numerous obstacles in their path to attaining a college degree.
+These challenges range from a missing sense of camaraderie to feeling like an outsider amongst 18-year-old traditional students to a lack of understanding by university faculty.
 When coupled with the visible and invisible wounds of war, a college degree can be an elusive goal for men and women returning from military service.
 Student Veterans of America (SVA) partners with you to achieve your education goals.